cfengine/documentation/reference/promise-types/packages.markdown

 #### package_version_less_command

-**Description**: Command to check whether first supplied package version is less than second one
+**Description:** Command to check whether first supplied package version is less than second one

 This attribute allows overriding of the built-in CFEngine algorithm for